-Our focus on quality is the legacy of our founder, Arnold Bernhard, the "Dean of Wall Street," who founded our publishing business in 1931, as well as one of the nation's most venerable, and still growing, mutual funds families in 1950.
+Our focus on quality is the legacy of our founder, Arnold Bernhard, the "Dean of Wall Street," who began our publishing business in 1931.

 We are proud of this year's outstanding accomplishments for you, our shareholders, and for our customers who place their confidence in us.
-In the year ahead we will work harder than ever to continue to earn your trust.
+In the year ahead we intend to do our best to successfully manage each challenge we'll face and to work hard to deserve your continuing trust and confidence.